zff-team/zff-rs/README.md

 # Zff

-Zff (Z forensic file format) is a completly new designed file format to store and handle the contents and structure of an partial or entire disk image or physical memory data.
+Zff (Z forensic file format) is a completly new designed file format to store and handle the contents and structure of a partial or entire disk image or physical memory.
 The focus of zff is on speed, security and modularity in concert with forensic requirements.
-Zff is an alternative to the ewf and aff file formats and not compatible with them.
+Zff is an alternative to the ewf and aff file formats and is not compatible with them.

 ## Features included in zff (most of them are optional)
 - The disk image can be stored in several split segments.